Trans woman's inclusion on BBC's 100 Women list sparks outrage

 Trans woman’s inclusion on BBC’s 100 Women list sparks sad but predictable outrage

-The BBC is under fire for including a trans woman on its 100 Women 2024 list.
+The BBC is under fire for including a trans woman on its 100 Women 2024 list – Colombian scientist Brigitte Baptiste.

 The annual list features 100 of the most “inspiring and influential” women from around the world, who are pioneers in their fields and making change from local to international levels.